rberenguel/foowrite/README.md

 Adding another system that is Bluepad32 compatible _should_ be doable but I don't want to figure that one out.

+The editor itself is just a very large state machine keeping track of mode and what keys are in the command string.
+It's somewhat ugly, I want to refactor it a bit but I don't want to risk making the code longer.

+The internal data for the editor is a `std::string` for the current line, and a `std::list<std::string>` for the document.
+All operations are then done on these.
+So far it has seemed fast enough and relatively easy, so there is no reason to add a rope or anything fancy.
+After all, the Pico can't handle a very long document anyway (around 100k characters are left of memory available).

 ## Flash the device

 You will need the `uf2` file built above (or get one from [here](https://github.com/rberenguel/foowrite/releases/)) and a Pico W (TODO: test with a Pico 2 W, I have one for that) with a GFX Pack screen from Pimoroni.
 If you are feeling adventurous, just write your own screen driver (like [`gfx.cc`](https://github.com/rberenguel/foowrite/blob/main/src/pico/gfx/gfx.cc)).
 Put the device in DFU mode, upload the `uf2` file and the pico should boot with the splash screen and with a blue shade hinting at "I want to connect to something via bluetooth".